shanalily/tag-label-sync/spec.md

 ## Implementation Challenges

-Currently, we need to wait for nodes to be ready to be able to run the controller and access VM/VMSS tags.
+- Currently, we need to wait for nodes to be ready to be able to run the controller and access VM/VMSS tags.

-Cluster updates should not delete tags and labels.
+- Cluster updates should not delete tags and labels.

 ## Extensions

-Look into taints.
+Consider syncing node taints as ARM tags.